2018 • 07 • 18

 What routes does PAL Airbus A321neo serve?

-PAL’s first Airbus A321neo aircraft started serving the Philippines-Brisbane route, the first single-aisle aircraft plying between Philippines and Australia non-stop in less than eight hours.
-For those flying to Brisbane from Manila, either for leisure or business trip, the schedule is every Monday, Wednesday, Friday, and Saturday.
+PAL’s first Airbus A321neo aircraft started serving the Philippines-Brisbane route, the first single-aisle aircraft plying between the Philippines and Australia non-stop in less than eight hours.
+For those flying to Brisbane from Manila, either for leisure or business trips, the schedule is every Monday, Wednesday, Friday, and Saturday.
 For those returning to Manila from Brisbane, especially balikbayans and OFWs, the schedule is every Tuesday, Thursday, Saturday, and Sunday.

 Other PAL aircraft serving the Philippines-Australia route are Boeing 777-300ER and A340-400.
 PAL has been flying this route for more than 50 years, reaching over 300,000 Filipinos who work and/or reside in Australia; an estimated 21,000 are based in Brisbane.
-The data are based on 2016 census.
+The data are based on the 2016 census.
 The Filipino community is one of the fastest-growing in Australia.

 What’s next for PAL’s A321neo?